IshanJ25/ishan-jindal/README.md

 🔭 I’m currently working on Android Apps <br>
 👯 I’m looking to collaborate on Python GUI <br>
-💫 I work with both - backend and frontend <br>
+💫 I work in both - backend and frontend <br>
 🤖 I also have some knowledge of Arduino <br>
-🤝 I’m looking for help with JS, TS, CSS <br>
+🤝 I’m looking for help with web development <br>
-🌱 I’m currently learning AI, ML, DL <br>
+🌱 I’m currently learning AI and ML <br>
-💬 Ask me about anything, I may or may not answer <br>
+💬 Ask me about anything, I may be slow to answer <br>
 ⚡ Fun fact: It is actually pronounced "Jee-Eye-Eff" <br>
+💾 I have nothing to hide: unlike _some_, I work openly <br>

 ## My Contribution:
 <p align="center">